 There are so many scam calls and emails claiming to be HMRC .
 They are getting more sophisticated all the time, and business owners are falling for them and losing hundreds or thousands of pounds.
-In this blog post we share some of the most popular scam calls and emails claiming to come from HMRC, so you know what to avoid.
+In this blog post we share some of the most popular scam calls and emails claiming to come from HMRC, so you know how to spot scam calls and emails

 Coronavirus Email Scams from HMRC

 There is a phishing campaign where an email claiming to be from HMRC tells the reader they can protect themselves from the pandemic by claiming a tax refund.
 The email has the gov.uk logo at the top, claims to be from the Government Gateway and offers a hyperlink to claim the tax refund its states you are eligible for.

 We have heard of people receiving a ‘goodwill payment’ text claiming to be from HMRC.
 The SMS claims to be part of the NHS promise to battle COVID-19 with HMRDC issuing a £258 goodwill payment.
 The text asked the receiver to click the link to apply for this goodwill payment.

 Many business owners have received calls from people claiming to be from HMRC.
 It is an automated phone call scam in which you are told HMRC is filing a lawsuit against you.
 As the receiver of the call you are asked to press 1 where you can speak to a caseworker and make payment.

 How To Spot HMRC Scammers